 NOTE 3: Details of the UE-specific service information and how it is available at the EES is out of scope.

 NOTE 4: Both steps are evaluated prior to sending a response.

+When EAS discovery filters contain Application Group profile, and the “Group service requirement” IE is included with value “Most optimal EAS” the EES may identify other EASs registered to this EES which fulfil the requirements of the AC Client Profile corresponding to the Application Group ID, and may include them in the discovery result.